ai-se/andre-motta/Progress 08-21.md

 ## Hard vs Soft decisions

 It seems that working on Soft decisions creates room for many problems down the line.
 The main advantage of using a dendrogram (Tree Cluster) would be the fact that you can eliminate many options by simply asking questions about one node.
-By using soft goals we lose that advantage since a question does not necessarily wipe out anything from the tree.
+By using soft goals we lose that advantage, since a question does not necessarily wipe out anything from the tree.
 The search becomes then almost linear `O(n)` to the number of tree nodes (discounting leaves) instead of operating in `O(log(n))`.

 The code is being rewritten to now use hard decisions.
 This would allow for exploiting the most important feature of the dendogram.
 By making a decision we can effectively stop searching at any nodes contrary to the decision made beforehand.